Eaglw/Chemical_Engineering/Basic concepts/Constitutive equations.md

 - mass balance is a scalar equation
 - momentum balance is a vectorial equation in 3 components.
 - The unknowns are the velocity vector(3) and the stress tensor(9) components.
+In reality the stress tensor is a symmetric tensor so only 6 unknowns, but we also need to close the system with constitutive equations.
-Constitutive equations relate [[Stress tensor]] components to the quantities already present in the balance equations.
+Constitutive equations relate [[Stress tensor|stress tensor]] components to the quantities already present in the balance equations.
 They depends on the kind of fluids, for example for a [[Basic concepts/Costitutive eq. for Newtornian fluids|newtonian fluid]]